wagnerjw/iteration_zero/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Note: NextJS API routes are only available once authenticated.
+Note: as of right now, NextJS API routes are only available once logged in.
+This might change in the future.

 ### Second, run the fastapi development server: